Chealion/hugo-mcjones/content/docs/Recipes for Switch.md

 ## Background
 I learned about using the Hario Mugen instead of the standard V60 cone with the Hario Switch from [CoffeeGeek](https://coffeegeek.com/guides/howtos/hario-mugen-switch-brewer-hack-how-to/).

-The tl;dr for why is that with a no-bypass brewer it can be a lot easier to do things consistently when you can’t or won’t give pour over the attention you should.
+The tl;dr for why, is that with a no-bypass brewer, it can be a lot easier to do things consistently when you can’t or won’t give pour over the attention you should.

 ## Testing
 20g coffee